rmchartman/School_District_Analysis/README.md

 ## Results

 ### District Summary
+Below is the District Summary, the first without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
+The academic dishonesty was significant enough to raise the passing percentages by one percent for math, reading, and overall.
+There was also a slight increase in the average reading score.
+However, the effects of the adjustment for Thomas High School will be more evident when looking at more specific analyses, as detiled below.

 Original District Summary without adjustment to 9th grade Thomas High School scores.
 ![District_Analysis_module.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/District_Analysis_module.png)

 Updated District Summary with adjustment to 9th grade Thomas High School scores.
 ![District_Analysis_challenge.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/District_Analysis_challenge.png)

 ### School Summary
+Below is the School Summary, the first without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
+The academic dishonesty was significant enough to raise the passing percentages by one percent for math, reading, and overall.
+There was also a slight increase in the average reading score.
+However, the effects of the adjustment for Thomas High School will be more evident when looking at more specific analyses, as detiled below.

 Original School Summary without adjustment to 9th grade Thomas High School scores.
 ![School_Summary_module.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/School_Summary_module.png)

 Updated School Summary with adjustment to 9th grade Thomas High School scores.
 ![School_Summary_challenge.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/School_Summary_challenge.png)